Meet the Team

 Saraiha Rossi

-Saraiha is a junior studying Management and Marketing at Penn State Hazelton.
-She is new to the Sokolov- Miller Family Financial Life and Skills Center as of Jan 2024.
+Saraiha is a senior studying Management and Marketing at Penn State Hazelton.
+She started working with the Sokolov- Miller Family Financial Life and Skills Center in January 2024.
 She started working at the center so she could help others learn about financial wellness and better prepare for the future.
 When she is not working at the center she enjoys snowboarding, reading, cross-stitching, and cooking.

 Money Question for Saraiha: Why do you work in financial wellness?